emrichmp/Workout-Rails-App/spec.md

     - has_many :commented_routines, through: :comments,
     - has_many :users, through: :comments
 - [ ] Include at least one many-to-many relationship (x has_many y through z, y has_many x through z; e.g. Recipe has_many Items through Ingredients, Item has_many Recipes through Ingredients)
-- [ ] The "through" part of the has_many through includes at least one user submittable attribute, that is to say, some attribute other than its foreign keys that can be submitted by the app's user (attribute_name e.g. ingredients.quantity)
+- [X] The "through" part of the has_many through includes at least one user submittable attribute, that is to say, some attribute other than its foreign keys that can be submitted by the app's user (attribute_name e.g. ingredients.quantity)
+    - Comments had attribute comment.content
 - [X] Include reasonable validations for simple model objects (list of model objects with validations e.g. User, Recipe, Ingredient, Item)
     - Routine class validates that there is a "day" attribute
     - User class validates that the username is present and unique and the presence of a password attribute